teayahz/cryptonite_taskphase_tia/pondering-paths.md

 # home-sweet-home

 Here, I learnt that the home directory, in this case `/home/hacker`, can be shortened to `~`.
 Since a file is needed as an argument which is 3 characters long, is in our home directory and is an absolute path, I ran `/challenge/run ~/c`.
+It works with any number or letter in place of c.

 Flag: **pwn.college{khi7nEBVdOtIr-V6osVmDlEC0rc.dNzM4QDL3YTO0czW}**